By Jason Snell

 For $20, you can get your Kindle without “Special Offers,” which is Amazon’s term for advertisements on the sleep screen and home screen of the devices.
 You can buy a Kindle with Special Offers turned off, but some people find that the Special Offers are unobtrusive and often provide good values on other Amazon products.
 The good news is, if you buy a Kindle at the base price, you can still turn off Special Offers at any time by paying $20 to Amazon.
 I advise that you buy the base model and pungle up $20 later, if you decide you just can’t stand the ads.

-For just about everyone, the best choice is the $130 Kindle Paperwhite.
+For people who will only read a few books a year on a Kindle, the best choice is the $130 Kindle Paperwhite.
 It’s a solid reader with a high-resolution screen and good backlighting.
 It’s good looking, with a flat front and grippy back that’s comfortable to hold.
 And if you enjoy reading poolside or in the bath, you’ll be happy to know that it’s waterproof.

 The one with all the trimmings

 I really like the Kindle Oasis.
 So if you don’t blanch at paying $250 for an ebook reader, then you should go ahead and buy it.
-The Oasis is the ebook reader equivalent of a luxury sedan, but it’s overkill for most people.
+The Oasis is the ebook reader equivalent of a luxury sedan—overkill for bargain hunters, but if you like nice things, it’s the nicest Kindle around.

 The bottom line